-If a deployment process is already in progress, the command will display a message and a new replication controller will not be deployed.
+If a deployment process is already in progress, the command displays a message and a new ReplicationController will not be deployed.

-To get basic information about all the available revisions of your application:
+You can view a deployment to get basic information about all the available revisions of your application.

 $ oc rollout history dc/<name>

-You can view details specific to a revision by using the
+To view details specific to a revision, add the

 $ oc rollout history dc/<name> --revision=1